 It is important to invest smartly when planning to have a home gym.
-This helps to avoid sending the wallet into a cardiac arrest through blowing through the money.
+This helps to avoid sending the wallet into a cardiac arrest by blowing through the money.
 Take time to think about the equipment needed to make a home gym and how this will ease your training.

 A few dumbbells may be enough for a person to meet their strength training needs at home and some will need more equipment.

-It is important to be practical about the training needs as this will help to save money and make most use of the available space.
+It is important to be practical about the training needs as this will help to save money and make the most use of the available space.

 5. Shop Secondhand

 Want to save money?
 Well then shop around for secondhand items especially if you have a strict budget – who doesn’t?
 The sparkling new items may be too expensive and out of reach for some people and used equipment will provide a better choice.